caravancoop/sfm/README.md

 Next, create a local settings file.
 If you're on the Blackbox keyring for the repo, decrypt the development settings file:

-    blackbox_cat configs/settings_local_dev.py.gpg > sfm_pc/settings_local.dev.py
+    blackbox_cat configs/settings_local_dev.py.gpg > sfm_pc/settings_local.py

-If you're not on the keyring, you can copy the example settings file and set your own secret variables:
+If you're not on the keyring, you can copy the example settings file and set your own secret variables.
+Be sure to set the `GOOGLE_MAPS_KEY` in order to load maps!

-    cp sfm_pc/settings_local.example.py sfm_pc/settings_local.dev.py
+    cp sfm_pc/settings_local.example.py sfm_pc/settings_local.py

-Be sure to set the `GOOGLE_MAPS_KEY` in order to load maps.

-Build application container images:
+Finally, build the application:

     docker-compose build

+### Load data

-Once you have container images, there are two ways that you can load data into your database.
+Once you've built the app, there are two ways that you can load data into your database.

-### Option 1: Load a database dump
+#### Option 1: Load a database dump

 The standard data loading process for the app can take many hours to complete.
 If you're working with a developer who already has a database set up, you can save time by having them make a dump of their database for you: